electrickery/pd-tof/README.md

 <p>breakpoints and breakpoints~ are derived from ggee/envgen.
 Common code in w_breakpoints.h, struct in breakpoints~.h.
- imagebang is derived from [image] from ggee (the original) and moonlib. menubutton and pmenu are derived from [button] from ggee and [popup] from bbogart. moonlib/image and bbogart/popup are GPL licensed.
+ imagebang is derived from [image] from ggee (the original) and moonlib. menubutton and pmenu are derived from [button] from ggee and [popup] from bbogart. param depends on objectlist.h which is based on iemguts-objlist.h. moonlib/image, bbogart/popup and iemguts/iemguts-objlist.h are GPL licensed.

 <p>For bugs found in this version, please report them to me.
 Thomas is not responsible for bugs introduced by me.